awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

 ## Upgrading the APEX Version<a name="Appendix.Oracle.Options.APEX.Upgrade"></a>

-If you are planning to do a major version upgrade of your DB instance, and you are using an APEX version that is not compatible with your target database version, you can upgrade your version of APEX at the same time as your DB instance\.
-This can reduce the time it takes to upgrade your DB instance\.

 **Important**
 Back up your DB instance before you upgrade APEX\.
 For more information, see [Creating a DB Snapshot](USER_CreateSnapshot.md) and [Testing an Upgrade](USER_UpgradeDBInstance.Oracle.md#USER_UpgradeDBInstance.Oracle.UpgradeTesting)\.